CheckiO/checkio-mission-template/README.md

 ##### Images
 You can paste your images inside the task.
-The image files must be placed inside the illustrations folder.
+The image files must be placed inside the `ìnfo/media` folder.
-The link is defined as src="{{ MEDIA_URL }}/*image-name.png*" Illustrations should be created with specified colors from our colors guide. (*color.pdf* or *example.png*))
+The link to these is defined as src="{{ MEDIA_URL }}/*image-name.png*" Illustrations should be created with respect to our colors guide.
+(`info/media/example.png` or  `info/vectors/color.pdf`)

 ##### Icons
-Icons for the task are placed inside the logo folder.
+Icons for the task are placed inside the `info/logo` folder.
-Icons are created as a pair:
-**disabled.svg** for unsolved tasks and **enabled.svg** for solved tasks.
+Icons are created as a pair: **disabled.svg** for unsolved tasks and **enabled.svg** for solved tasks.
-In the task runner you can see both icons with click to it.
+In the task runner you will see one of these where you can click on it.
-Icons should be created with specified icons' colors from our colors guide (*color.pdf*).
+Icons should be created with specified icons' colors from our colors guide: `info/media/color.pdf`.
-Icons should be 128x128px and placed inside a grey color block (size 116x116px) with a border radius of 10px.
+Icons should be 128x128px and placed inside a grey colored block (size 116x116px) , outer corners rounded to a radius of 10px.
-Use the given template.
+You can use the given templates.

 #### story.html
 This is a funny story about the task, it does not need to